isagarh1/Commercial-Performance-Profitability-Analytics/README.md

 Businesses often focus heavily on revenue growth without fully understanding whether that growth translates into sustainable profitability.

-This project analyzes how factors such as discounts, customer demographics, product categories, regional sales performance, and sales representative efficiency impact overall business profitability.
+This project investigates how discounts, product categories, regional performance, and sales representative effectiveness influence overall profitability and commercial performance.

 The analysis was performed using SQL for data querying and KPI generation, followed by Power BI for dashboard development and business visualization.